rmaddy/VerifyStoreReceiptiOS/README.md

 These files are based off of the [roddi/ValidateStoreReceipt](https://github.com/roddi/ValidateStoreReceipt) project.

-At the end of October 2010 Apple announced the App Store for Mac.
-The App Store will put a receipt into your app bundle, but won't implement any copy protection scheme.
-For details see [Validating App Store Receipts](https://developer.apple.com/devcenter/mac/documents/validating.html) (Developer membership needed).

-Once the iOS 7 NDA is lifted, a link to the iOS version can be added.
+For details on iOS receipt validation from Apple, see [Receipt Validation Programming Guide](https://developer.apple.com/library/ios/releasenotes/General/ValidateAppStoreReceipt/Introduction.html) (Developer membership needed).

 Unfortunately this document doesn't tell you how to process this receipt in detail, quote: